Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Summary of Main Results

-Our analysis techniques can be extended to other noisy binary-input binary-output channels, including the widely-considered symmetric model.
-However, for this model, we have not yet proved a matching achievability and converse in any regime, other than the low-noise limit.
-We therefore defer our results on the symmetric noise model to Appendix \ref{app:symmetric}.
+Our techniques can be extended to general binary channels ({\em cf.}, \eqref{eq:gt_gen_model}), including the widely-considered symmetric model ({\em cf.}, \eqref{eq:gt_symm_model}).
+However, for such channels, we have not yet proved a matching achievability and converse in any regime, other than the low-noise limit.
+We therefore defer our results on these models to Appendix \ref{app:symmetric}.